Diamond Clarity Refers to the Absence of Inclusions and Blemishes

 How did the GIA Clarity Scale come to be?

 Like the color scale, GIA’s clarity grading system developed because jewelers were using terms that could be misinterpreted, “loupe clean” or “piqué.”
-Today, even if you buy a diamond somewhere else in the world, the jeweler will most likely use terms like VVS1 or SI2, even if his or her language is French or Japanese instead of English.
+Today, even if you buy a diamond somewhere else in the world, the jeweler will most likely use terms like VVS1 or SI2 to indicate the clarity of a diamond, even if his or her language is French or Japanese instead of English.

 What causes inclusions?

 Small crystals can become trapped in a diamond when it’s forming.
-Sometimes as a crystal grows it can develop irregularities in its atomic structure.
+Sometimes as a crystal grows, it can develop irregularities in its atomic structure.
+The size, position and visibility of inclusions can have a significant impact on diamond clarity.